sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/training/tools/loom.md

 **Users**

 By default, everyone at Sourcegraph is provisioned as a viewer.
 This means you will be able to watch all Sourcegraph videos but you won’t be able to record.
-If you want to be a recorder, please reach out to[ #it-tech-ops ](https://sourcegraph.slack.com/archives/C01CSS3TC75)in Slack to request recording capabilities.
-Keep in mind that licenses are reviewed periodically and Creators who haven’t created content in 90 days will be downgraded to Viewers (users will not lose their content).
+If you want to be a recorder, you can launch the "Loom Creator Access" widget on the Okta dashboard.
+This will walk you through an automated approval flow, giving you creator access for a given amount of time.
+(After which you'll go back to a "viewer", but will not lose access to your videos.)
+Please reach out to [#ask-it-tech-ops](https://sourcegraph.slack.com/archives/C01CSS3TC75) in Slack if you have any questions.

 **Videos**